vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [x] Create release with tag
+- [ ] Highlight what the icon is about
 - [ ] Improve the theme choosing UI
 - [ ] Improve UI for Mobile Header Navigation
 - [ ] Add framer motion